ABDULMAJEED7778/where_in_the_world/README.md

 1. **Setup**: Choose game mode, difficulty, and number of rounds
 2. **Add Players**: Add 2-8 players to the game
-3. **Ask Questions**: Each player can ask up to 2 yes/no questions per round
+3. **Ask Questions**: Each player can ask up to 2 yes/no questions per round.
+The AI will answer based on the landmark information.
 4. **Make Guesses**: Players can guess the country at any time
 5. **Scoring**: Correct guesses earn 10 points, nearest guesses earn 5 points
 6. **Win**: The player with the highest score after all rounds wins!